connexcs/docs/docs/customer/customer.md

 ### Authentication

-Under the authentication tab, labeled **Auth**,  users can choose between IP or User/Password Authentication.
+Under the **Auth** tab users can choose to setup IP or SIP (Username/Password) Authentication.

-![alt text][auth]

 #### IP Authentication
-To set:

-1. Click the **`+`** button.
+To set, click the **`+`** button.
-2. Enter the IP address and click **`Save`**.

 **Basic** tab:
-Users can modify the IP address, or set the Channels and Flow Speed in numeric digits.
+Users can set the IP address, Channels, and Flow Speed.
 The Ingress and Egress selections are from the perspective of the customer switch (PBX, dialer, etc).

 ![alt text][ipauth-basic]